 Ukraine has over a thousand IT companies that offer virtually every kind of software development service, including web and mobile development, UI/UX design, quality assurance and testing, dedicated team building, R&D services, IT consulting, big and analytics, and much more.

 And it’s not just about the quantity.
 Recently, 13 software development companies that either have a large branch office in Ukraine or are fully local featured among the world’s top IT outsourcing companies (6).

 The country’s rich tech scene has also fueled the rapid growth of the local startup community.
-Jooble, DepositPhotos, TemplateMonster, GitLab, PetCube, Mobalytics, Preply, Attendify, CleanMyMac, Grammarly, InvisibleCRM, Looksery (acquired by Snapchat in 2015), and Readdle are only a few of the big names that got started in Ukraine.
+Jooble, DepositPhotos, Grammarly, GitLab, PetCube, Mobalytics, Preply, Attendify, CleanMyMac, InvisibleCRM, Looksery, and Readdle are only a few of the big names that got started in Ukraine.

 Global market leaders have already shown their interest in the local startup scene which lead to a number of big acquisitions.
 Google purchased Viewdle - a facial recognition company, Snapchat has acquired Looksery - a real-time facial modification app, and Oracle has bought Maxymiser - a Ukrainian provider of cloud-based software for marketers.

 Ukrainian startup Mobalytics wins the Startup Battlefield at Disrupt SF 2016

 Additionally, Kyiv, Ukraine’s capital and major tech hub, has more investors than Warsaw, Vienna, Oslo, and Copenhagen (7).
 These include AVentures Capital, Chernovetsky Investment Group (CIG), Digital Future, Imperious Group, SMRK, TA Ventures, and Vostok Ventures.